 Rules of the Ride

-When you line up at the start of the Prudential RideLondon sportives, chances are you’ll be eager to get the challenge underway, but before you do, we want to make sure you’re aware of a few essential ‘rules of the road’ that you’ll need to follow to be safe on the day.
+When you line up at the start of the Prudential RideLondon sportives, chances are you’ll be eager to get the challenge underway, but before you do, we want to make sure you’re aware of a few essential ‘rules of the ride’ that you’ll need to follow to be safe on the day.

 Prudential RideLondon is working with Continental Tyres for a safe ride and our simple motto for everyone to remember is: Look, think, communicate.